Gl0dny/micromouse-simulator/README.md

 GL course

 check class diagram
-project functionalities/ description
+add simulation description
 double check everything
   -->

 # Micromouse Simulator

-This project aims to create a simulation of a micromouse robot tasked with navigating through a maze.
-The robot will be equipped with sensors that allow it to gather data about its surroundings and make movement decisions based on that data.
-The simulation will include a visualization of the robot's movement within the maze.
+This program simulates a Micromouse navigating through a maze.
+The primary components of the program include the maze, the Micromouse, and the simulator that orchestrates the simulation.
+The program allows for user interaction to start, pause, reset, and exit the simulation.
+This document provides a detailed overview of the program, including its structure, functionalities, and usage.

-## Functionality
+## Functionalities

 **Maze Generation and Display**
    - The maze will be generated randomly and displayed in the terminal, showing both walls and open spaces.